nullbio/nova/ABOUT.md

-# The nova Project: Natural Language Interface for Deep Learning

-I love this idea!
 Creating a structured natural language pseudocode system would leverage the strengths of modern AI assistants while making deep learning more accessible.
 Let's call this system "nova" - a defined pseudocode language that bridges everyday programming concepts with PyTorch's ML operations.

 ## Core Components of nova